newatoms/beta/projects/why-you-need-developers/post.md

 Activities include:

-* Finding out what medium and tools fit the goals of the post best.
+* Finding out what medium and tools are fit the goals of the post best.
 * Doing user research to find out which forms work well and which don't.
 * Creating creative works for the greatest impact.
 * Writing, drawing, photographing, filming or whatever else can make up the creative work.
-* Using analytics to fine-tune creative works to the behaviour of users.
+* Using analytics to fine tune creative works to the behaviour of users.
 * Making sure people can find the creative works with targeted campaigns on social media.
 * Understanding what social media need what approach and how they can be used to generate inbound traffic.

-## The gap is in the middle

-Conservatism in journalism and only trying to be the new inspiring "creative" Art Director both have their strengths, but the real value for both the sender and the receivers lies in the middle.